-2018 Meetings Committee Members Responsibilities 9 Alan M. Bennett (Chair) James R. Boyd Nance K. Dicciani Murry S. Gerber Recommending to the Board the appointment of the independent public accountants to audit our financial statements (the principal independent public accountants); Together with the Board, being responsible for the appointment, compensation, retention, oversight of the work, and evaluation of the principal independent public accountants; Reviewing the scope of the principal independent public accountants' examination; Reviewing the scope of activities of Internal Assurance Services; Reviewing our financial statements and our significant financial policies and accounting systems and controls; and Approving the services to be performed by the principal independent public accountants.
-The Board has determined that Alan M. Bennett, James R. Boyd, Nance K. Dicciani, and Murry S. Gerber are independent under our Corporate Governance Guidelines and are "audit committee financial experts" as defined by the Securities and Exchange Commission, or SEC.
+2019 Meetings Committee Members Responsibilities 7 M. Katherine Banks Alan M. Bennett (Chair) Recommending to the Board the appointment of the independent public accountants to audit our financial statements (the principal independent public accountants); Together with the Board, being responsible for the appointment, compensation, retention, oversight of the work, and evaluation of the principal independent public accountants; Reviewing the scope of the principal independent public accountants' examination; Reviewing the scope of activities of Internal Assurance Services and the Ethics & Compliance group; Reviewing our financial statements and our significant financial policies and accounting systems and controls; and Approving the services to be performed by the principal independent public accountants.
+The Board has determined that all members of the Audit Committee are independent under our Corporate Governance Guidelines.
+The Board has determined that Alan M. Bennett, Nance K. Dicciani, and Murry S. Gerber are "audit committee financial experts" as defined by the Securities and Exchange Commission, or SEC.
 A copy of the Audit Committee Charter is available on our website at www.halliburton.com .